 How to help people in Mongolia?
-Over 27 years after the revolution that would lead the Mongolia to a democratic form of government, the country faces social and economic issues that have yet to be resolved.
+Over 27 years after the revolution that would lead Mongolia to a democratic form of government, the country faces social and economic issues that have yet to be resolved.
 Mongolia’s current poverty issues are mostly connected to its climate and natural disasters such as severe snow storms over the winter and droughts during the summer.
 The characteristic nomadic way of living is slowly fading because of how animals, as well as their owners, are gravely affected by such climate conditions.

 As a country whose economy relies on agriculture and cattle raising, such natural impacts destroy Mongolia’s economy from the root.
-Thus, Mongolia’s poverty is higher in the rural areas than in major cities.
+Thus, Mongolia’s poverty is higher in rural areas than in major cities.